Analysis: Reviewing the Seahawks’ initial 53-man roster

 PUP (physically unable to play list): Rashaad Penny.

 Comment: In one mild initial surprise, the Seahawks cut Bellore, the only fullback on the roster and a key special-teams player.
 But the Seahawks cut him on this date last year, too, and then brought him back — since he’s a vested veteran he does not go through waivers so he can refuse other offers, and few teams use fullbacks anyway.
-Seattle may have wanted the roster spot to be able to put OL Cedric Ogbuehi on Injured Reserve.
+Seattle may have wanted the roster spot to be able to put OL Cedric Ogbuehi on injured reserve.
 Players can come off IR after three weeks this year if they are initially on the 53-man roster.
 Ogbuehi suffered a pec injury in the mock game last Sunday that held him out of practice all week.

 Otherwise, status quo on the RB spot with Penny going on PUP and missing at least six weeks before he can return.